Workflow Utilities

 8. scale_cell_counts

-Most deconvolution tools compute relative cell fractions for spots.
+Most deconvolution tools compute relative cell fractions for

-absolute cell counts for each spot cell_counts
+value and a vector of absolute cell counts for each

-also set a new resName
+spot cell_counts.
+You can also set a new

 # cell_counts_per_spot contains spot level absolute cell counts

-spe_absolute <- scale_cell_counts(spe, value = "dwls_B.cells", cell_counts = cell_counts_per_spot, resName = "BCellsAbsolute")
+spe_absolute <- scale_cell_counts(spe, value = "spatialdwls_B.cells", cell_counts = cell_counts_per_spot, resName = "BCellsAbsolute")

 9. subsetSCE